All Emulators are Wrong, Many are Useful, and Some are More Useful Than Others: A Reproducible Comparison of Computer Model Surrogates: The duqling Package

 To illustrate how the framework works in practice, the following R code snippet shows how a user could compare a new emulator against those used in this paper.
 While the details of the simulation study will be introduced in the next section, the example below gives a preview of how easily such comparisons can be made: \begin{rcode} library(duqling)

-# Run simulation study my_results <- run_sim_study( fit_shiny_new_emulator, # User-defined pred_shiny_new_emulator, # User-defined fnames=get_paper_funcs(), # List of test functions n_train=1000, # Training set size NSR=c(0, 0.1), # Noise-to-signal ratio replications=10, # Number of replications mc_cores=10) # Number of cores to use \end{rcode} The function \texttt{run\_sim\_study()} executes a full simulation study by applying a user-defined emulator to a configurable set of test functions, design settings, and noise levels.
+# Run simulation study my_results <- run_sim_study( fit_shiny_new_emulator, # User-defined pred_shiny_new_emulator, # User-defined fnames=get_paper_funcs(), # List of test functions n_train=1000, # Training set size NSR=c(0, 0.1), # Noise-to-signal ratio design_type="LHS", # Design matrix generation replications=10, # Number of replications mc_cores=10) # Number of cores to use \end{rcode} The function \texttt{run\_sim\_study()} executes a full simulation study by applying a user-defined emulator to a configurable set of test functions, design settings, and noise levels. \kr{The design type can be set to (i) Latin hypercube sampling (LHS; \cite{mckay1979comparison}), (ii) independent uniform sampling, (iii) a uniform grid, or (iv) user-specified custom designs.
+The noise-to-signal ratio (NSR) is defined as the ratio of the observational noise variance to the unconditional variance of the simulator response, i.e., $NSR = \mathrm{Var}(\epsilon)/\mathrm{Var}(f(\bm x))$.}

 Each configuration is evaluated across multiple replications, enabling fair comparisons under controlled conditions.
-After running the simulation study, any of the figures in \cref{sec:results} can be created with just a few lines of code, as shown below. \begin{rcode} # Combine with paper data res_joined <- join_sim_study(my_results, data(paper_results))
+After running the simulation study, any of the figures in \cref{sec:results} can be created with just a few lines of code, as shown below. \begin{rcode} # Load the paper data data("sim_study_testfuncs")